Oliver's Cornwall

 Interest along the way

 Pentewan: The once busy harbour is now cut off from the sea, though the sea lock is still there.
-Once it exported china clay, tin, stone, sand, grain and building stone.
-Now it is an ever more attractive village with large holiday park by the beach.
+There were hopes that the harbour might be re-opened but in 2020 nothing has yet happened.
+Once Pentewan exported china clay, tin, stone, sand, grain and building stone.
+Now it is an ever more attractive village with a large holiday park by the beach.
 There is a good pub, the Ship Inn, and a café.
 Heligan Garden: Rescued from almost a century’s dereliction by Tim Smit of Eden fame, Heligan is now one of the great gardens.
 Comprising Northern Garden, Ravine Garden, a tropical Jungle, a Lost Valley and a Home Farm, its 90 acres need at least a half-day to do it justice.
 Mevagissey: Were it just the busy fishing harbour and its immediate surrounds, Mevagissey would be a delightful place.
 Unfortunately, it has become the worst sort of trippery resort, filled in season with people wandering aimlesly, eating pasties and ice cream from unattractive cafés and take-aways.
 Try it in Spring or Autumn.

 Useful Information